uonun/Roslynator/docs/HowToConfigureRefactorings.md

 ### Benefits

 * Config file is not bound to IDE installation.
-* One configuration file can be used by multiple developers.
+* One configuration file can be used by multiple users.

 ### Default Config File

 Refactorings are distinguished by their identifiers which is not very descriptive.
-To make config file more desriptive, you can use [Default Config File](source/Refactorings/DefaultConfigFile.xml) which contains comment for each refactoring.
+To make config file more desriptive, you can use [Default Config File](../source/Refactorings/DefaultConfigFile.xml) which contains comment for each refactoring.